Peashooter101/JaredVirtualMachine/README.md

 > This is meant to be a playground and will not be updated for any reason outside of me doing random tests.
 >
 > It is under the `test` directory, but it is located within `experimentation` because I am not trying to test the application.
->
-> Files used as a part of experimentation are included in `JaredVM_data/Experimentation`.

 Some experiments I have conducted...
 - Using HttpRequest, HttpResponse, and HttpClient for GET/POST requests.